DoorSpot

 AI is increasingly becoming a buzzword and a common, everyday tool in businesses.
 It is even appearing in corporate housing software, and some platforms are building their entire software around AI.
 Before adopting any of these tools, it’s worth understanding what happens to your data once it’s exposed to the AI engines.

-The short version: many AI systems without proper precautions, learn from everything you give them.
+The short version: many AI systems, without proper precautions, learn from everything you give them.
 The large AI companies that power these tools can see and may be storing your data.
 That means your guest information, property addresses, pricing strategies, and booking patterns could be used to improve a system that your competitors also use.

 What Data is Actually at Risk